dustymugs/cmr/doc/train.md

 #### Computing SfM

 We provide the computed SfM.
 If you want to compute them yourself, run the following.
-Note that octave is slower
+Note that Octave is slower than MatLab but it's free.

 From MatLab or Octave, run: